2 boys shot to death outside California elementary school

 UNION CITY, Calif.
-(AP) — Two boys were fatally shot outside an elementary school early Saturday morning, police said.
+(AP) — Two boys were fatally shot while sitting in a van outside an elementary school early Saturday morning, police said.

 The shootings of the boys, ages 11 and 14, took place in the parking lot of Searles Elementary School, the East Bay Times reported.